dottedmag/dottedmag.net/cv.md

 ## Software design

 Software systems need both functionality and properties such as flexibility, adaptability and ease of operations.
-These properties don't happen accidentally and need to be designed.
-I know how to isolate layers, invert dependencies, partition systems, evict state, add immutability, split interfaces and make a thousand other small and large decisions to keep complexity at bay.
+I know how to isolate layers, invert dependencies, partition systems, evict state, add immutability, split interfaces and make a thousand other small and large decisions to make it happen.

 Requirements change all the time: I know how to do an MVP, and avoid spending months implementing features nobody wants.